risahyusuf/Hotel-Website/README.md

 ## How to run
 - Clone the repository to your local machine
 - Open the index.html file in any modern web browser
-- Ensure the styles.css file and images folder are in the same directory as index.html to render the styles and images correctly.
+- Ensure the styles.css file, script.js and images folder are in the same directory as index.html to render the styles and images correctly.

 ## Folder structure
-index.html: contains the structure of the webpage styles.css: contains the styling riles for the webpage
+index.html: contains the structure of the webpage styles.css: contains the styling riles for the webpage script.js: contains the structure of repetitive content dynamically rendered
 images: contains all the images used

 ## Live Demo